 How to Make Pecan Pie Bars

-These pecan bars need to sit on your countertop for at least an hour before they’re safe to slice and serve.
+- These pecan bars need to sit on your countertop for at least an hour before they’re safe to slice and serve, topped with caramel sauce, if desired.
+It’s optional but highly recommended.
+Serve immediately, or store in an airtight container in the refrigerator or freezer for longer storage.

-I’ve only made these pecan pie bars as written, but I think it’d be find to double the ingredients and bake these bars in a 9×13-inch pan.
+I’ve only made these pecan pie bars as written, but I think it’d be fine to double the ingredients and bake these bars in a 9×13-inch pan.

 Salted Caramel Maple Pecan Pie Bars